 Step 1: Come Up with a Business Name

 As a sole proprietor in Oregon, you can choose to operate your business under your full first and last name.
 However, if you prefer to operate under a specific business name, you’ll need to register it.
-For instance, Emily Brown wants to run her photography business, not under her full name but as “Oregon Scenic Shots.”
-In that case, she will need to register her DBA name, “Oregon Scenic Shots.”
+For instance, Emily Brown wants to run her photography business not under her full name but as “Oregon Scenic Shots.”
+In that case, she will register her DBA name, “Oregon Scenic Shots.”

 Step 2: Verify Name Availability